-You will log in to the web-based Weatherization Assistant using the following link: http://hyperion.ornl.gov/wx/ (see Figure 1).
-You will generally obtain the login information (Username and Password) from ORNL, your state, or the agency for which you work.
+You will log in to the web-based Weatherization Assistant (see Figure 1) using a link and login information (Username and Password) provided by ORNL, your state, or the agency for which you work.
+The link will often be in the form of https://wa-xx.ornl.gov where the "xx" is the abbreviation for the state where you work.

 Upon logging in, you will see a Menu bar that is located at the top of the user interface (see Figure 2).
-The Menu bar provides access to the administrative forms (i.e., Agency,
+The Menu bar provides access to the administrative forms (i.e., Agency, Account, and User), Audits (MulTEA and the Health and Safety Audit), and Libraries needed to run MulTEA (Economic Parameters, Fuel Costs, and Measure Costs).
+The Menu bar also provides a link to obtain more information about the Weatherization Assistant, your name, and a link to log out.
+It may also provide access to Options and Help menus in the future.